appsbunches/AppsBunches-Integration-Requirements/README.md

-# Recommendations for Integrating Services into Apps Bunches Mobile Application
+# AppsBunches Integration Requirements for Third-Party Services (Zid Merchants)

 This document is a guideline for third-party providers who want to integrate their services into apps built using Apps Bunches Mobile App for Zid merchants.